CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_OtherObligations.01.md

 2.12.2.Sec={Licensor} will enter into good faith discussions with {Licensee} concerning open access business models and how these may influence future business models, including the potential impact on institutional subscription pricing.

-2.12.3.Sec={Licensor} has signed an Expression of Interest to fund the Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3), an initiative that would convert certain journals in high energy physics to open access. {Licensor} agrees that should SCOAP3 proceed to the tender stage, the subscription value of {Licensor}’s journals contained within the {Licensed_Materials} and any associated fees (e.g. cross-access fees) will be deducted from the license fees due to {Licensor} so that these funds can be redirected to SCOAP3.
+2.12.3.Sec={Licensor} has signed an Expression of Interest to fund the Sponsoring Consortium for Open Access Publishing in Particle Physics (SCOAP3), an initiative that would convert certain journals in high energy physics to open access. {Licensor} agrees that should SCOAP3 proceed to the tender stage, the subscription value of {Licensor}'s journals contained within the {Licensed_Materials} and any associated fees (e.g. cross-access fees) will be deducted from the license fees due to {Licensor} so that these funds can be redirected to SCOAP3.

 2.12.=[01/Agt/Bit/Secs/03]